andy-maier/python-garbagetracker/docs/background.rst

 For short-running Python programs (e.g. command line utilities), it is mostly not so important if there are some memory leaks and other resource leaks.
 On most operating systems, resource cleanup at process termination is very thorough and resources such as open files are cleaned up properly.
-I'm not advocating to be careless there, in fact I would always recommend to also keep short-running Python programs clean, but the negative effect is less severe compared to long-running programs.
+This should not be understood as advocating to be careless there, but the negative effect is less severe on short-running programs compared to long-running programs.

 If your Python package provides modules for use by other code, you usually cannot predict whether it will be used in short-running or long-running